By S.C. Shaw

 Rockstar Worship Leaders:

-I am addressing this topic first because this is what has spurred me to write this blog, it is an issue close to my heart.
-I have been a worship leader for over 15 years and I have had to learn the difference between being more interested in myself than in God.
+I am addressing this topic first because this is what has spurred me to write this blog.
+It is an issue close to my heart.
+I have been playing music professionally for over 20 years and have been a worship leader for over 15 years.
+I have had to learn the difference between, being more interested in myself than in God.
 I have met worship leaders who have jokingly said, “I failed to make it as a rockstar so I guess I’ll settle on being a worship leader… at least I have a musical outlet for my gifts, right?”
-Needless to say, being a worship leader has nothing to do with the person per say, it has everything to do with bringing worship to God!
+Needless to say, being a worship leader has nothing to do with the person per se, it has everything to do with bringing worship to God!
 How tragic, that this would be the reason someone would decide to be a worship leader.

-I am not against musical outlets and achieving greatness in music, but those leading the church in worship must be very careful and intentional in their hearts towards this call to lead.
+I am not against musical outlets and achieving greatness in music, but those leading the church in worship must be very careful and intentional in their hearts and planning towards this call to lead.
+I have found the responsibility of being a faithful “worship” leader in the church is one of the hardest things to accomplish.
 It does not matter how many people love your “worship”, or how many people tell you that your songs have touched them each Sunday.
-It’s the One who knows the heart and mind and whom you will give an account of all things that God has given to you.
-The Pharisees and teachers of the law in the times of Jesus were also confused about what it meant to truly honor God and Jesus’ reply to them were, “These people honor me with their lips, but their hearts are far from me.
-They worship me in vain, their teachings are merely human rules” (Matthew 5:18).
+It is the One who knows the heart and mind and whom you will give an account of all things that God has given to you.
+The Pharisees and teachers of the law in the times of Jesus were also confused about what it meant to truly honor God, and Jesus’ reply to them was, “These people honor me with their lips, but their hearts are far from me.
+They worship me in vain, their teachings are merely human rules” Matthew 5:18.

 May we pray daily for guidance and protection in our hearts and minds because we are prone to wander and deception can be subtle, to say the least.
 Let us raise our own standards to what we are singing from the platform that God has given us and let us be keen to hear worship that is false and honestly, disgusting in the ears of the Father.
-If you know your heart isn’t right then perhaps it is time to step down from your position or seek out wise counsel to bring about change.
-God has given us the abilities to play instruments and use our voices to worship in spirit and in truth, and it is an honor and a blessing to have the opportunity to lead others in spirit and in truth.
+And as a congregate at your church, don’t be afraid to call out bad songs.
+A good pastor will hear you out.
+As someone leading music in the church, and you know your heart isn’t right then perhaps it is time to step down from your position or seek out wise counsel to bring about change.
+God has given us the abilities to play instruments and use our voices to worship in spirit and in truth, and it is an honor and a blessing to have the opportunity to lead others in that powerful tool.
 May we raise the bar for God!

 I pray that God would reveal to us all if there are any false teachers in our lives and if so, they would be uncovered and that we would come out from under any deception.
 I also pray that our hearts would be purified so that our church activities would glorify God at all times and we would live for Him and Him alone.

-I wanted to share this because I don’t want people to think I don’t love the church I truly do.
+I wanted to share this because I don’t want people to think I don’t love the church because I truly do.
 What I am not a fan of is the heart I see more often than not in people who call themselves Christians and show no evidence of it.
 Going to church does not save you.
 God finds no pleasure that you go to church if you have not submitted your life to Him.
-Anything, and I mean anything less than wanting to know Christ more and enjoy Christ more forever is worthless.
+In fact, a life not redeemed by Christ can do nothing to please God.
+Anything less than wanting to know Christ more and enjoy Christ more forever is worthless.
 If Sunday’s worship is our only act of worship, we aren’t truly worshiping and we are fooling ourselves.
-Sunday is a continuation of worship that we have been having all week.
+Sunday is a continuation of worship that we have been having all week but we get to have it without family, that is the church.
 Sunday is reserved for the gathering together of God’s people and to have the opportunity to worship next to and with our eternal family.